OTUSOFE365025/project-group-24-crn-45740/ADD Iteration 3.md

 # ADD Iteration 3 – Use Case 1: Ask a Question

-This document applies the ADD process (Iteration 3) to **Use Case 1: Ask a question** for the AI-Powered Digital Assistant Platform (AIDAP).
+This document applies the ADD process (Iteration 3) to **Use Case 1: Ask a Question** for the AI-Powered Digital Assistant Platform (AIDAP).

 ---